Skip to content

 • multi-profile handling if relevant (Orange France and Orange African affiliate on the same eUICC).

 The classic mistake is to integrate a GSMA-certified eUICC but a non-compliant proprietary LPA.
 The LPA must be certified or, more often, inherited from the cellular module when the module embeds one.
-See Verizon OPC, eUICC for the North American counterpart, and the spilma glossary for the definitions ES9+, ES10b, IPAd, IPAe.
+See Verizon Open Development, eUICC for the North American counterpart, and the spilma glossary for the definitions ES9+, ES10b, IPAd, IPAe.

 • Multi-IMSI / steered roaming.
 An Orange SIM can switch between IMSIs depending on the country of attachment, to optimise cost and quality of service.